nabeel44/nabeel44.github.io/index.md

 ### [Marketverse](https://nabeel44.github.io/MarketVerse/)

 This project was my first attempt at making a website.
 Marketverse will contain all relevent and recent information regarding both the stock market and crypto markets.
 This was also my first experience working with APIs.
 I implemented the Bing News Search API in order to find recent news on cryptocurrencies and various coin APIs to filter important statistcs to display.
 I then used these statistics to rank the top 100 cryptos.
 I'm working on creating graphs for each crypto that will display price information from the last 3 hours up to the last 5 years.
+*edit: Unfortantely the news and graph API's are now outdated and erroring.
+I'm currently exploring long term solutions*